-But let us first understand what social media is before going further into the use of WhatsApp.
+Let’s first understand what social media is before going further into the use of WhatsApp.
 In this context, social media is commonly understood as Internet-based tools such as websites and applications that enable users to create and share content and interact with others.

 Through posts, comments, likes, shares, and other related activities, the users of these platforms can engage with each other.
 Some of the social media platforms include Facebook, Instagram, Twitter, and LinkedIn.
 In general, social media are designed to create diverse networks or communities based on large groups focused on certain interests or concepts.

-These are social hubs that are intended for open or semi-open interaction where users interact with everyone.
+These are social hubs that are intended for open or semi-open interaction, where users interact with everyone.

 WhatsApp, launched in 2009, started primarily as a messaging app, allowing users to send texts, images, and videos to each other over the internet.
 Over the years, WhatsApp has evolved, adding features like voice and video calls, status updates (similar to Instagram Stories), and even group chats that can include hundreds of participants.
-But does this make it social media?

 Features That Align WhatsApp With Social Media